 Life can be toxic.
 From contaminants in food and water to noxious chemicals in cleaning and hygiene products, toxins abound.
-However, you don’t need cleansing products or liquid fasts to restore your health.
-Fresh, whole, ripe fruit and vegetables as well as an active, low-stress lifestyle facilitates detox and cleansing more than any product can.
+However, you don’t need questionable cleansing supplements or liquid fasts to cleanse your body from the inside out.
+Fresh, whole, ripe fruits and vegetables as well as an active, low-stress lifestyle facilitates detox and cleansing more than any product can.

 I get a lot of questions from readers and people I meet about detox smoothies.
 Specifically, they want to know what foods and superfoods they should use and if there is an ultimate detox fruit or green.

-Since I get asked this a lot I thought I would create a detox program to help you detox safely and effectively with green smoothies and whole foods.
-That’s why I created Detox In 4 Days and the Green Smoothie Health Program.
+Since I get this question a lot, I thought I would create a detox program to help you detox safely and effectively with green smoothies and whole foods.
+That’s why I wrote Detox In 4 Days and created the Green Smoothie Health Program.
 My health program features lots of recipes that facilitate cleansing and detox as well as targeting specific health goals you might have (weight loss, energy, fitness, immunity and more).
-Included with the program is our in-depth, 19-page detox report that outlines our strategy for a detox lifestyle.

 The Green Smoothie Health Program helps you kickstart a new, healthier lifestyle.
 Click here for more information.